Ghost soldiers: USA

-Following 2001 September 11th attacks and US War on terror, US Defense Secretary Donald Rumsfeld argued the wars would make allies of occupied countries, via reconstruction efforts.
-Nevertheless, such efforts were not properly staffed.
-The Civil Affairs and Psychological Operations Command which was supposed to lead those efforts in Iraq and Afghanistan by restoring infrastructure such as electricity and water systems.
+Following 2001 September 11th attacks and US war on terror, US Defense Secretary Donald Rumsfeld argued the wars would make allies of occupied countries, via reconstruction efforts.
+The Civil Affairs and Psychological Operations Command was supposed to lead such efforts in Iraq and Afghanistan by restoring infrastructure such as electricity and water systems, but they were severely hampered by lack of staff.
 Internal Army memos show the operation lacked soldiers, training, military transportation, personal protections and equipment.
 These weaknesses were covered up by the usages of hundreds of ghost personnel.
 Those were reservists who actually couldn't deploy in occupied localities where infrastructural work was needed With such lack of protective resources or armored vehicles and missions in unsecured localities, the Civil Affairs soldiers made up easy targets.
 While they make up 5% of the reservists, they represented 23% of US losses.
 Such known and high attrition rate further depleted their human resources and ability to lead good will restoration of infrastructures.
 According to military personnel, the 2006 reorganisation backlashed.
-Only into Defense Secretary's Robert Gates (2006-2011) did the shortage eased.
-In later years, Rumsfeld's public memoir stated his lack of interest into rebuilding Afghan's :
+Only into Defense Secretary's Robert Gates (2006–2011) did the shortage eased.
+In later years, Rumsfeld's public memoir stated the lack of interest in rebuilding Afghanistan:

 If some later contended that we never had a plan for full-fledged nation building or that we under-resourced such a plan, they were certainly correct.
 We did not go there to try to bring prosperity to every corner of Afghanistan.